Is 5/8th Bigger Than 1/2

 Q: Is there a shortcut for comparing fractions with the same numerator?

 A: Yes!
-If two fractions have the same numerator, the fraction with the smaller denominator is the larger fraction.
-For example, 2/3 > 2/5.
+On the flip side, if two fractions have the same numerator, the fraction with the smaller denominator is the larger fraction.
+Take this: 2/3 > 2/5.

 Q: Can I always find a common denominator?